andrewdempsey2018/NES-backgrounds/README.md

 If we can only loop through a maximum of 256 values, we need a more advanced way of looping - one that will allow us to go above the 256 limit imposed on us by the hardware.

-For ease of explaination, *bg_easy.asm* will demonstrate a background pattern limited to 256 bytes. *bg_more_tiles.asm* will demonstrate how to load the full 960 bytes of a nametable using an advanced looping technique.
+For ease of explanation, *bg_easy.asm* will demonstrate a background pattern limited to 256 bytes. *bg_more_tiles.asm* will demonstrate how to load the full 960 bytes of a nametable using an advanced looping technique.

 ## Palette